 Greek Council advisors directly advise and oversee the operations and activities of the Interfraternity Council (IFC), Multicultural Greek Council (MGC), National Pan-Hellenic Council (NPHC) or Panhellenic Council (PHC).
 The part time, 10-month position begins with a week of training prior to the first day of classes in the fall semester and concludes with the last day of finals in the spring semester.

 The specific responsibilities vary each year but you are guaranteed to work on a variety of projects with many different students and staff members.
+If you are interested in a more comprehensive description of this assistantship, click here.

 What are the qualifications for a Greek life assistantship?